andersmurphy/andersmurphy-blog/resources/posts/2021-12-04-clojure-check-if-instant-happened-today-at-timezone.md

 true
 ```

-Looks like everything is working.
+Everything is working as expected.
 We can now ensure our users get their daily digital advent content regardless of where they are in the world.